 Make English a part of your life

-In order to be master something, you must have its maximum exposure.
-I believe the more exposure you have of something you want to harness the better understanding and practice you have of it.
+In order to master something, you must have maximum exposure.
+I believe the more exposure you have to something you want to harness the better understanding and practice you have of it.
 If you want a genteel command over English you must have its maximum exposure and practice.
-So, surround yourself in it.
-Make the maximum possible of English in the slightest chance you get.
+So, surround yourself with it.
+Make the maximum possible English in the slightest chance you get.
 How?
 Loved how Gareth Bale scored that overhead kick and want to update your friends regarding your opinion of it?
 Why not frame a fancy sentence about it and let people know how scintillating it was?
-The point is your usage and adaptation with the language will determine how well you learn it.
+The point is your usage and adaptation of the language will determine how well you learn it.

-So,next time you’re playing Monopoly be sure that you’re also helping yourself develop a better command over english.
+So, next time you’re playing Monopoly be sure that you’re also helping yourself develop a better command of English.

 When I say read everything I don’t mean it in a literal sense.
 Apart from monotonous textbooks, try reading short novels.
-For instance, my first short novel was “The wizard of Oz”.
+For instance, my first short novel was “The Wizard of Oz”.
 The book turned out to be a revelation.
 Not only did I not understand it but it left me quite confused.
 So, I read it again with a dictionary.
 It was the longest read of my life and also my favoritest.
-I learned a many new words and also deveoped a better understanding about developing effective sentences.
+I learned many new words and also developed a better understanding of developing effective sentences.
 This is something I will cover later on in the piece.

 As for now, reading everything also includes billboards, signs, advertisements, magazine stands and establishment names.
 This helps your reading skill.
 What it also does juxtapose to developing your reading skill is that it enables you to better decipher the names and messages on the billboards and whatnot.
 Most often these are proofread so indirectly you also get a brief idea about grammar.